bartificer/programming-by-stealth/docs/pbs13.md

 You can read the value from the first input with `pbs.input(1)`, the second with `pbs.input(2)`, and the third with `pbs.input(3)`.

 Because of how HTML text fields work, the value returned by `pbs.input()` is always a string.
-This means that you need to explicitly convert to a number before doing arithmetic, or making numeric comparisons.
+This means that you need to explicitly convert to a number before doing arithmetic or making numeric comparisons.

 ```javascript
 pbs.say(parseInt(pbs.input(1)) + parseInt(pbs.input(2)));